wberman27/web-sprint-challenge-advanced-react/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+    A stateful component is a class component that uses hooks for its stateful logic.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+    The componentWillMount function is called only once during the first render.
+ComponentWillUpdate will be called any time any state changes.

 3. Define stateful logic.

+    Stateful logic is the process of setting up state within a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+    The three steps of creating a successful test are Arrange, Act, and Assert.
+Arrange is the